saubury/tw-scala-bootcamp/scripts/README.md

        scalac  HelloWorld2.scala

-    Note the additional file, its complicated, but the class with the $ has the concrete implementation.
+    Note the additional file, it's complicated, but the class with the $ has the concrete implementation.

        ls -l HelloWorld2*
        -rw-r--r-- 1 root root 637 Nov 28 00:30 'HelloWorld2$.class'